skrhakv/ProteInspector/documentation/database.md

 $> python3 update-db.py name-of-the-dataset-file.json
 ```

-If the insertion was not successfull and the integrity of the database was damaged, one can use the `restore-from-db-backup.sh` script to restore the database from a `dump.sql` file
+If the insertion was not successful and the integrity of the database was damaged, one can use the `restore-from-db-backup.sh` script to restore the database from a `dump.sql` file